binaryphile/sorta/README.md

     $ my_function4 hash
     declare -A first='([one]="1" [two]="2" )'

-Literals work much the same but require the indices:
+Literals work much the same but require keys (unlike arrays):

     $ my_function4 '( [one]=1 [two]=2 )'
     declare -A first='([one]="1" [two]="2" )'